PommE15/SDC-TrafficSignClassifier/writeup.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-The writeup below is based on the [rubric points](https://review.udacity.com/#!/rubrics/481/view).
+The writeup below is based on the [rubric points](https://review.udacity.com/#!/rubrics/481/view) and this template(https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md).

 [//]: # (Image References)